NSVEGUR/Movie_recommendation_system/README.md

 **👉🏻** **_Collaborative filtering_**

 > Here when metadata is not available, we match users with similar interests to one other and recommend systems.
-This is a `unsupervised learning`.
+This is an `unsupervised learning`.

 In this project we use tmdb 5000 movies and credits data set for training and evaluation.